Where did the extra pages come from?

 What should you do about the extra pages?

 Having multiple Google pages can negatively impact your Search Engine Optimization if they are not correctly handled.
-There are two different methods for addressing the extra pages.
+There are two steps for addressing the extra pages.

-If you are needing assistance claiming and updating your business listings on Google or the other major search engines and review websites, our ORM program may be a good fit for you – contact our Online Reputation Managing Specialist, Alicia Klein, for more information. email@example.com
+If you are need assistance claiming and updating your business listings on Google or any of the other major search engines, you may benefit from our SEO marketing.
+Contact our Director of SEO, Theresa Greenwood, for more information. email@example.com.